chipsalliance/rocket-chip/README.md

 This utility package extends Chisel by allowing for two-phase hardware elaboration, in which certain parameters are dynamically negotiated between modules.
 For more information about diplomacy, see [this paper](https://carrv.github.io/papers/cook-diplomacy-carrv2017.pdf).
 * **groundtest**
-This RTL package generates synthesizeable hardware testers that emit randomized memory access streams in order to stress-tests the uncore memory hierarchy.
+This RTL package generates synthesizable hardware testers that emit randomized memory access streams in order to stress-tests the uncore memory hierarchy.
 * **jtag**
 This RTL package provides definitions for generating JTAG bus interfaces.
 * **regmapper**
 This utility package generates slave devices with a standardized interface for accessing their memory-mapped registers.
 * **rocket**